National Avg. Salary

 Programs and Degrees

-Here are the most common degrees for becoming an Industrial Designer. a Bachelor's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an Industrial Designer. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Industrial Designer
+Highest Education Among Industrial Designers

 - 1.4% Doctorate